-IFRS 15 - Revenue from Contracts with Customers ("IFRS 15") - IFRS 15 was issued in May 2014 and establishes principles about the nature, timing and uncertainty of revenue arising from contracts with customers.
-Under IFRS 15, revenue is recognised at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
-Additional guidance was issued in April 2016.
-IFRS 15 is effective for annual periods beginning on or after 1 January 2018.
-Early adoption is permitted.
-IFRS 15 is to be applied retrospectively, or on a modified retrospective basis.
-Insurance and investment contracts are not in the scope of this standard.
-The Branch is assessing the impact of this standard.
+IFRS 15 - Revenue from Contracts with Customers ("IFRS 15") - IFRS 15 was issued in May 2014 with amendments issued in April 2016.
+IFRS 15 establishes principles about the nature, timing and uncertainty of revenue arising from contracts with customers and requires entities to recognize revenue at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods and services to a customer.
+IFRS 15 is effective for annual periods beginning on or after 1 January 2018 and is to be applied retrospectively, or on a modified retrospective basis.
+Insurance contracts, financial instruments, and lease contracts are not in the scope of this standard.
+Adoption of IFRS 15 is not expected to have a significant impact on the Branch's financial statements.